instaloader/instaloader/docs/cli-options.rst

    Also **download stories** of each profile that is downloaded.
 Requires :option:`--login`.

+.. option:: --metadata-json

+   Create a JSON file containing the metadata of each post.
+This does not include comments (see :option:`--comments`) nor geotags (see :option:`--geotags`).
+The JSON files contain the properties of :class:`instaloader.Post`.

 .. option:: --stories-only

    Rather than downloading regular posts of each specified profile, only